-The Committee on Rules will meet on Monday, January 26, 2015 at 5:00 PM in H-313 The Capitol on the following measures:
+The Committee on Rules will meet Monday, January 30, 2023 at 5:00 PM EST in H-313, The Capitol on the following measures:

-Members should use the Office of Legislative Counsel to ensure that their amendments are drafted in the most appropriate format.
+Members should use the Office of Legislative Counsel to ensure their amendments are drafted in the most appropriate format.
 Members should also check with the Congressional Budget Office for a preliminary assessment of their amendments’ budgetary effects.
-Finally, members should check with the Office of the Parliamentarian and the Committee on the Budget to be certain their amendments comply with the rules of the House and the Congressional Budget Act.
-If you have any questions, please contact myself or Karas Pattison of the Committee staff at 225-9191.
+Finally, Members should check with the Office of the Parliamentarian and the Committee on the Budget to be certain their amendments are germane and comply with the rules of the House and the Congressional Budget Act.
+If you have any questions, please contact Emily Ackerman with the Rules Committee at firstname.lastname@example.org or extension 5-9191.